scatterthought/semistatic-bearing/README.md

 The downside is, of course, that semistatic bearings are 3D-printed.
 So you have to access to a 3D printer and they won't be as durable as injection-moulded plastic or steel casings.

+You're also still going to feel resistance similar to a static bearing, because there's still friction from the embedded bearings.
+You just won't have to fight stiction when you first move the ball.
+The amount of resistance you will depend on the types of bearings you use and the weight/surface of the larger trackball (e.g. glossy versus matte finish).

-Bosch Rexroths are still the absolute best choice if you want extremely low friction, are okay with some noise, and don't mind paying for the experience.
-The semistatic bearing is for everyone else...or as a stopgap while you're waiting for BTUs to arrive in the mail.
+Bosch Rexroth BTUs are still the absolute best choice if you want extremely low friction, are okay with some noise, and don't mind paying for the experience.
+The semistatic bearing is for everyone else...or as a stopgap while you're waiting for the BTUs you ordered to arrive.

 ## Available models
 Additional models will be added over time, and I'm happy to consider requests (within reason).